fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Intersection (intersection)** string (370) – the name of the nearest intersecting street.

-# Geography
+# SpatialArea

-All geographic information is available in this section
+All spatial information is available in this section.

 ```
-"geography":{
+"spatialArea":{
   "type": "FeatureCollection",
   "bbox": [-83.782915, 32.630501, -83.780738, 32.632213],
   "features": [
     {
       "type": "Feature",
+      "id": 0,
       "properties": {
-        "id": "excavationSite",
-        "index": 0
+        "layer": "excavationSite"
       },
       "geometry": {
         "type": "Polygon",